azir9200/azir9200/README.md

 # 💫 About Me:

 <h1 align="center">Hi 👋, I'm Azir</h1>
-<h3 align="left">Currently living in Dublin, Ireland.
+<h3 align="left">I am living in Dublin, Ireland.
 I have completed a web development bootcamp, transitioning my passion for creativity into coding.
 Excited to embark on this new journey, blending my diverse experiences to craft captivating web experiences. 🌟🚀</h3>
 <br/>

-- 🌱 I’m currently learning **Full Stack Development**
+- 🌱 I’m a MERN stack developer with experience building full-stack web applications using React, Typescript, NextJs, Redux, RTK Query and Node.js MongoDB, Express.js.
+I help businesses bring their ideas to life by creating clean, scalable, and responsive web solutions.**

 - 👨‍💻 All of my projects are available at [GitHub](github.com/azir9200)